-Last week, I found out that I passed the December CFA Level I exam.
+In January 2017, I found out that I passed the 2016 December CFA Level I exam.
 The results email arrived shortly after 3am my time, and I’m fairly confident that my excited/relieved screams woke up everyone in my building.
 Why the excitement?
-Out of the nearly 60,000 candidates who sat for the exam, only 43% of them passed, which means that 57% (roughly 34,000 people) are now wondering what they did wrong.
-I’ve had a few people contact me for advice already, so I figured I might as well share my process here.
+Out of the nearly 60,000 candidates who sat for the exam, only 43% of them passed, which means that 57% (roughly 34,000 people) are left wondering what they did wrong.
+People contact me for advice often, so I figured I might as well share my process here.

 What is "CFA"?